Bid-Ask Spread

 Slippage

-Tradewink uses bid-ask spread as part of its AI trading signal pipeline.
-Start getting signals that use this concept to find real opportunities.
+Tradewink uses bid-ask spread as part of its AI signal pipeline.
+Get daily trade ideas with full analysis — free to start.